TOPIC: What Is The Best Triathlete Training Workout?

 A triathlon begins when all the competitors enter the water when the announcer gives the signal.
 The competitors swim until they reach the next part of the race - the cycling.
 They quickly get out of the water and change into their cycling gear in the transition area.

 After cycling, the triathletes reach the final transition area where they change into their running gear and finish off the race.
 Some of the more well-known triathlon events include the Hawaii Ironman Championship, the Nice Triathlon in France, and the Escape from Alcatraz in California.
-Triathlons take a lot of mental strength and willpower more than anything, as the races are quite taxing on the mind and body.
+Triathlons take a lot of mental strength and willpower more than anything.
+The races are taxing on the mind and body.

 Workout